yogisec/yogisec.github.io/content/posts/k8s-honeypot/index.md

 - Only allow signed trusted images to run on the cluster
 - Build alerts for successful anonymous access
 - Build alerts for cluster-admin binds
 - Make sure your cluster is up to date.
-Initially I ran this honeypot on the current release of Kubernetes but the attacks would stop after creating the clusterrolebinding and attempting to query for the service account token.
-As of Kubernetes 1.24 service account tokens are not longer automatically generated, and they must be manually generated.
-This groups of malciious actors have yet to take this into consideration so there attacks fail despite the anonymous user having full admin permissions on the cluster.
+Initially I ran this honeypot on the current release of Kubernetes, but the attacks would stop after creating the clusterrolebinding and attempting to query for the service account token.
+As of Kubernetes 1.24 service account tokens are no longer automatically generated, and they must be manually generated.
+This group of malicious actors have yet to take this into consideration so their attacks fail despite the anonymous user having full admin permissions on the cluster.

 ---
 ### Complete Timeline of the Attack